 Pad Thai Sauce Recipe: The Perfect Tamarind-Fish Sauce Ratio

-Pad Thai wasn’t actually Thailand’s national dish until the 1930sโ€”the Thai government literally created a campaign to popularize it as a unifying national food.
-But here’s what most people don’t realize: the sauce that makes pad Thai work isn’t some ancient formula.
-It’s a deliberate balance of three ingredients that didn’t all exist in Thailand simultaneously until relatively recently.
-Understanding this sauce is understanding how Thai cooking actually works.
+Here’s a fun fact: Pad Thai wasn’t Thailand’s national dish until the 1930s.
+The government literally pushed it as a way to unite the country.
+But here’s the twist—the sauce isn’t some ancient recipe.
+It’s a carefully crafted mix of three ingredients that weren’t even all available in Thailand until recently.
+Get this sauce right, and you’ll understand Thai cooking at its core.

 Why These Three Ingredients Matter More Than You Think